tiby312/dinotree_alg/readme.md

 Another possible improvement.
 Instead of each node in the dyntree storing pointers to its children, store pointer offsets to the children.

+Smaller memory footprint if stored position+radius instead of AABB, but less versatile.

 # Use of Rust